iotaledger/goshimmer/documentation/docs/tooling/docker_private_network.md

 More details on how to set up the dashboard can be found [here](../tutorials/setup.md).

-The third argument is optional for activating a dRNG committee, where
-* default (no argument) or 0: dRNG disabled
-* 1: dRNG enabled

 The peers can communicate freely within the Docker network while the analysis and visualizer dashboard, as well as the `peer_master's` dashboard and web API are reachable from the host system on the respective ports.